 Clicking the Printer icon in the Ribbon will send the job to the printer.

-The option to Print Route/Track is only available when you have a route or track loaded in memory and selected in the Overlay Properties panel.
+The Map > Print Route/Track is only available when you have a route or track loaded in memory and selected in the Overlay Properties panel.
 It’s also available by right clicking a route or track and selecting Print Track (or Print Route) from the Operations context menu.

 In this case, the Continue button provides the following screen (or something similar).

 MM provides a series of green squares covering the whole route or track.
 If the route you are trying to print spreads over more than one map then MM will create these squares only for the map currently in memory.
 You will need to repeat the process for the rest of the route once you’ve finished printing the first section and then loaded the second map.

 In many cases you will need to adjust the squares to create the best flow of printed maps, especially if you have a winding route like the one shown above.
 MM tends to make a fairly good stab at this, but more often than not I have to adjust to ensure I have enough map visible either side of the route to cover me for leaving the path.